If you have a tired, old table that needs a little love, this post for my dining table makeover with chalk paint is for you!

 This post contains affiliate links, which means if you purchase an item through my link I get a small commission at no extra cost to you!
 See my disclosure policy for details.

 - Amy Howard One Step Paint in black (32 oz).
 I purchase my chalk paint at an Ace Hardware that’s just a few miles from my home.
-Amazon doesn’t carry this brand in black, but if you click on this link, it will take you to a similar product.

 - Annie Sloan Chalk Paint in Coco (32 oz).
-It can be purchased here.

 - Amy Howard Clear Wax